fmang/oshu/README.md

 Welcome to oshu!

-This project was born out of frustration from not being able to play Osu! on a little Linux box with no graphics card whatsoever.
+This project was born out of frustration from not being able to play osu! on a little Linux box with no graphics card whatsoever.
 It's aimed at minimalistic people and probably will never contain a hundredth of the official client's features.

-Osu! is that PC clone of the Osu!
+osu! is that PC clone of the osu!
 Tatakae!
 Ouendan DS rhythm game, occidentalized as Elite Beat Agents.

-Osu! has got tons of cool beatmaps, and a more or less intuitive text file format described at https://osu.ppy.sh/help/wiki/osu!_File_Formats
+osu! has got tons of cool beatmaps, and a more or less intuitive text file format described at https://osu.ppy.sh/help/wiki/osu!_File_Formats

-The main problem with Osu! is that it required Windows and a graphics card.
+The main problem with osu! is that it required Windows and a graphics card.
 Even with that, it sometimes get slow unless the computer is a beast… Hell, the mania and taiko mode could be played in a terminal!